deckhouse/virtualization/docs/USER_GUIDE.md

 A clone is assembled from temporary snapshots of a machine, so you don't have to stop it.

-{{< tabs name="vm-clone" >}}

-{{% tab name="Using the CLI" %}}

-A VM is cloned using the [VirtualMachineOperation](cr.html#virtualmachineoperation) resource with the `Clone` operation type.

-Cloning is supported both for powered-off and for running virtual machines.
+A VM is cloned using the [VirtualMachineOperation](cr.html#virtualmachineoperation) resource with the `Clone` operation type, both for powered-off and for running virtual machines.
 When a running VM is cloned, a consistent snapshot is created automatically, and the clone is then built from it.

+During cloning, temporary snapshots are created automatically for the virtual machine and all its disks, and the new VM is assembled from them.
+After cloning finishes, the temporary snapshots are deleted, so you won't see them in the resource list.
+The specification of the cloned disks still keeps a reference (`dataSource`) to the corresponding snapshot, even though the snapshot itself no longer exists.
+This is expected behavior and doesn't indicate a problem, because by the time the clone starts, all the necessary data has already been transferred to the new disks.

+{{< alert level="warning" >}}
-> Set the `.spec.runPolicy: AlwaysOff` parameter in the configuration of the VM being cloned to prevent the clone from starting automatically.
-This is because the clone inherits the behavior of the parent VM.
+Set the `.spec.runPolicy: AlwaysOff` parameter in the configuration of the VM being cloned to prevent the clone from starting automatically: the clone inherits the behavior of the parent VM.
+{{< /alert >}}

 Before cloning, prepare the guest OS to avoid conflicts of unique identifiers and network settings.